An overview of the First Sino-Japanese War

 The rebels called for an end to foreign influence, and for a return to traditional Korean values.

 The rebels were supported by China.
-Japan saw this as a threat to its interests, and so they sent their own troops into Korea to counter the Chinese presence.
+Japan saw this as a threat to its interests, and sent their own troops into Korea to counter the Chinese presence.

-On July 23, 1894, the Japanese captured Joseon King Gojong and renamed him Gwangmu Emperor, as a way of indicating that he was now no longer under Chinese control.
+On July 23, 1894, the Japanese captured the Korean royal palace and Joseon King Gojong and renamed him Gwangmu Emperor, as a way of indicating that he was now no longer under Chinese control.

 Then, on the 25th of July, 4,000 Japanese soldiers marched south towards the port city of Asan to drive out the 3800 Chinese troops.